MatousVondal/YouTube_API_ETL/README.md

 This DAG provides a comprehensive solution for efficiently processing YouTube data through a structured ETL workflow, allowing for meaningful insights and informed decision-making.

 Feel free to adapt and modify this description to best match the specifics of your project and DAG setup.

+# Power BI
+power bi dashboard is work in progress...